 College hockey is making a bigger impact in the National Hockey League than ever before, and it's visible at every turn.

 Nightly highlights are filled with dazzling plays from former college players like Zach Parise and Jonathan Quick.
-Cover stories in The Hockey News and features on Hockey Night in Canada spotlight the efforts of players like Ryan Kesler and Thomas Vanek.
+Cover stories in The Hockey News and features on Hockey Night in Canada spotlight the efforts of players like Ryan Kesler and Johnny Gaudreau.

 NHL front offices are filled with general managers, assistant general managers and scouts who played the college game.
 Head coaches and assistant coaches in the league have college backgrounds.